obinasBaba/Portfolio/src/cms/blog/2021-06-16-magnet-button-with-framer-motion.md

 ### Promotion

 Sometimes video treats you so well that you’d like to support the artist.
 For that reason, we came up with an idea of boosting.
 Boost gives extra points which help a talented person to get to the top.
 Apparently, it is a limited operation.
-The most appreciated “Video of the day” as well as “Best videos” and “Latest videos” get to the main page so for artists who got there the chance to be seen by well-known producers highly increases.
+The most appreciated “Video of the day” as well as “Best videos” and “Latest videos” get to the main pageTitle so for artists who got there the chance to be seen by well-known producers highly increases.

 ### Access to the industry